pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 To create a new persistent connection, the pywbemcli should be executed with the server option, the name option and any other general parameters desired for the connection in the interactive mode.
-Then executing the ``connection save`` COMMAND will save the new connection in the connection file.
+Then executing the ``connection save`` COMMAND will save the new connection in the connections file.
 For example:

 .. code-block:: text